 The thing with great lighting is, unless you're looking for it, you don't really notice it when you're casually browsing a craft booth.
 But you do notice something is missing when there's no lighting, especially at indoor shows.

 Lighting can be tricky, but there are plenty of great options and opportunities to get creative.
-How do you create lighting that works in your space, is affordable, and isn't too cumbersome?

 I completely adore this booth.